hpaluch/crnr-ii-intro/README.md

 It is ideal project for Verilog starters.

 What it does?
-- It outputs 4-bit binary counters to LD0 to LD3 at 10Hz.
+- It outputs 4-bit binary counter to LD0 to LD3 at 10Hz.

 WARNING!
 It is currently one evening project - so please be patient and tolerant :-)